-We outline the steps to go about registering your brand for a trademark in Argentina, to keep your business protected and profitable into the foreseeable future.
+Read on to learn about how you can trademark your brand in Argentina, and keep your business protected and profitable in the foreseeable future.

 In Argentina, a brand is a sign with a distinctive capacity that differentiates a group of products or services owned by one individual or company from others.

 Registering a brand with local authorities formally grants a business the title deed and exclusive right over it.
-The National Institute of Intellectual Property (INPI) is the local authority responsible for managing brand applications and registration.
+The National Institute of Intellectual Property (INPI) is the local authority responsible for managing brand applications and the brand registration process.

-Having your brand formally registered with INPI enables you to legally undertake any necessary activities to prevent third parties from marketing identical products or services with the same brand as yours.
-Situations like this dilute the message you’re trying to send to customers, and can be confusing for the public.
+Registering your trademark in Argentina with INPI enables you to legally undertake any necessary activities to prevent third parties from marketing identical products or services with the same brand as yours.
+Situations like this can be confusing for the public and may dilute the message you are trying to send to customers.
 Being granted the right to protect your brand allows you to keep your story clear and mitigate risk to your company’s credibility.

-The registry also protects against partial imitations; either of names, words, signs or advertising phrases, as well as their drawings and colors.
+Brand registration also protects against partial imitations; either of names, words, signs or advertising phrases, as well as their drawings and colors.
 The owner of a registered brand may authorize its use by third parties through License Agreements, both exclusive and non-exclusive.
-You can also sell your brand or elements of it, and you may offer brand elements or design as collateral with pledge records you may make.
+They can also sell their brand or elements of it, and may offer brand elements or design as collateral with pledge records.

-Any person, whether physical or legal, who meets the following requirements may register a trademark for themselves:
+Any person, whether physical or legal, who meets the following requirements may register a trademark in Argentina:

 - Be over 18 years old (the legal age for natural persons)